 Apptainer/Singularity Container Images¶

-This guide is meant to accompany the instructions for using containers under the PATh Facility.
-You can use your own custom container to run jobs.
 This guide describes how to create your own Apptainer/Singularity container "image" (the blueprint for the container).

 For an overview and how to execute images on the PATh Facility, please see Containers - Overview